 Here's what else to watch out for:

-- Change management resistance: Your SDRs might see AI as a threat to their jobs rather than a tool to help them.
+• Change management resistance: Your SDRs might see AI as a threat to their jobs rather than a tool to help them.
 Nearly a third of teams in our survey pointed to staff resistance as a major adoption challenge.
-SDRs will find creative ways to work around the system or prove it doesn't work.
-You need a clear message about how AI makes their jobs better, not replaces them.
+SDRs will find creative ways to work around the system or demonstrate its failures.
+You need a clear message about how AI enhances their jobs and increases their effectiveness.

-- Over-automation syndrome: Teams get excited and try to automate everything at once.
-This creates fragile systems that break constantly and confuse SDRs who don't know when to trust the machine.
+• Over-automation syndrome: Teams get excited and try to automate everything at once.
+This creates fragile systems that break constantly and confuse SDRs who struggle to determine when to trust the machine.
 Start small, automate one thing well, then gradually expand.

-- Vendor lock-in risks: Once you've built your workflows around a specific AI tool, switching becomes nearly impossible.
+• Vendor lock-in risks: Once you've built your workflows around a specific AI tool, switching requires extensive time and resources.
 You're stuck with whatever pricing and feature changes they make.
 Build in flexibility from day one so you're not held hostage by a single vendor.

-- The "black box" problem: Your AI scores leads and suggests actions, but never explains its thinking.
-SDRs are supposed to trust a system they don't understand, which never happens.
-Without transparency into how the AI makes decisions, your team will create their own processes and ignore the tool.
+• The "black box" problem: Your AI scores leads and suggests actions, while keeping its reasoning opaque.
+SDRs are supposed to trust a system they don't understand, which proves impossible in practice.
+When AI decision-making remains opaque, your team will create their own processes and ignore the tool.

 A strategic framework for successful AI implementation

-You solve one problem that's clearly broken and build from there.
+Start with one high-impact problem where success is measurable, then expand.
 Then you give AI the routine tasks while your team focuses on higher-value work.
 And you always keep humans in charge of decisions that need context and creativity.

 Position AI as a co-pilot, not an autopilot

-Why this matters: SDRs need to see AI as a tool that makes them more effective, not a replacement waiting to take their job.
-When positioned correctly, AI handles the grunt work while SDRs focus on building relationships and closing deals.
-This fear is understandable.
+Why this matters: SDRs need to see AI as a tool that makes them more effective, a tool that enhances their effectiveness.
+When positioned correctly, AI handles research and administrative tasks while SDRs focus on relationship-building and deal progression.
 Here’s how one of our respondents explained it:

 "AI can be super intimidating for team members to adopt.
 They know they need it, but they are worried it will replace them if they prove how effective it is.
 This has been the biggest hurdle." - Director of Demand Generation, 1001-5000 employees, SaaS/software